 Accelerated Correctional Officer Training Program

-In partnership with the Atlantic Police Academy (APA), the five-month Accelerated Correctional Training Program will develop 12 students’ skills and knowledge on intervention and de-escalation strategies, crisis management, Canadian law, ethics and professionalism, workplace health and safety, as well as topics specific to correctional services.
-The program begins February 14, 2022, and will include 15 weeks of course work and a seven-week on-the-job training component at Island correctional centres.
+In partnership with the Atlantic Police Academy (APA), the five-month Accelerated Correctional Training Program will develop 24 students’ skills and knowledge on intervention and de-escalation strategies, crisis management, Canadian law, ethics and professionalism, workplace health and safety, as well as topics specific to correctional services.
+The program begins February 27, 2023, and will include 16 weeks of course work and a six-week on-the-job training component at Island correctional centres.

 This program is made available through the Canada-PEI Labour Market Development Agreement and Workforce Development Agreement.